ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/LogScale-and-FLTR/Tutorials/Foundational-Building-Blocks/README.md

 # Summary <!-- omit from toc -->

-This document is written from a "How do I...?" perspective, e.g. wanting to add additional fields to a groupBy result.
-This document also assumes that you know the basics of the LogScale query language.
+Greetings!
+This guide is composed of LogScale "foundational building blocks".
+They're meant to act as learning examples for the LogScale Query Language.

 The official LogScale documentation page can be found here:

 https://library.humio.com/